 Our Chile group tours take in all the main highlights of this diverse and dramatic country, plus other countries in South America.
 From the capital of Santiago to the glaciers and mountains of Torres del Paine National Park, you'll see it all on our fully escorted small group tours, with a maximum group size of 20.

 Staying in good quality 3 - 4 star hotels (or 4 - 5 star on Patagonia in Style!), you'll enjoy plenty of included sightseeing, internal flights, daily breakfast, lots of other meals, and private transportation.
 We'll even pick you up and drop you off at the airport at the start and end of your trip for a hassle-free arrival and departure!

-If you prefer the idea of travelling with just your friends or family, then perhaps our Chile private tours are a better fit for you.
+If you prefer the idea of travelling with just your friends or family, then perhaps a private Chile package is a better fit for you.
 These tours include many of the same highlights as our group tours, like Santiago, Torres del Paine National Park and San Pedro de Atacama.
 And they also visit some hidden gems, such as the northern city of Arica, and the Chilean Lake District.
 You will still enjoy the services of our tour guides for included sightseeing and all of your transportation and accommodation is included too.
-Get in touch with our Reservations team today if you would like to enquire about one of these itineraries.
+Get in touch with our Reservations team today if you would like to enquire about one of these trips.